Find free Los Angeles County public records through official agencies in mere minutes.

 Individuals can view public arrest-related records hosted by multiple agencies.
 When searching for recent arrest reports, it will benefit the searcher to know detailed information about the arrestee, such as the precise spelling of their first and last names and an estimate of when and where they were arrested.

-Find Arrest Records Through the Los Angeles County Sheriff’s Office
+Obtain Arrest Records Through the Los Angeles County Sheriff’s Office

 Los Angeles County arrest records can be accessed through the inmate information center hosted by the Records Bureau of the Los Angeles County Sheriff’s Department (LASD)–one of the largest police agencies in the country.2